 For forty years, Altman Weil has studied and researched law firm economics, advised firms on their individual financial performance and made critical recommendations to enhance firm profitability.
-In that time the economic equation has changed, and, with increasing lateral mobility, accelerated law firm growth and the approach of retirement for the Baby Boom generation, it is about to change again.
+In that time the economic equation has changed, and, with increasing lateral mobility, accelerated law firm growth and the approach of retirement for the baby boomer generation, it is about to change again.

 We advise on these key areas of law firm finance: